-Semantic interoperability (SI) refers to the ability of different AI systems to exchange data and interpret its meaning correctly.
-By standardising the meanings of words and concepts, which are then structured in a machine-readable format, intelligent systems can use SI to reason over a wider range of datasets, enhancing their usefulness and accuracy.
+Semantic interoperability (SI) refers to how well different AI systems exchange data and interpret its meaning correctly.
+Interoperability helps intelligent systems to reason over a wider range of datasets by standardising the meanings of words and concepts, and structuring them in a way that machines can read.
+This enhances their usefulness and accuracy.

 How is semantic alignment achieved?

-Semantic alignment therefore requires subject matter experts to agree on the precise meanings of key words within their domain, and how concepts relate to one another, assuming they don’t exist already.
-These definitions then need to be aligned with other systems that they want to connect with.
+Semantic alignment requires subject matter experts to agree on the precise meanings of key words within their domain, and how concepts relate to one another.
+These definitions then need to be aligned with other systems before connecting up.
 This stabilises meaning so AI can think consistently.

 In large or complex domains such as medical research, reaching consensus on definitions may involve techniques such as the Delphi Method.